Pierre-Lannoy/wp-sessions/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'.
-2. Search for 'Device Detector'.
+2. Search for 'Sessions'.
 3. Click on the 'Install Now' button.
-4. Activate Device Detector.
+4. Activate Sessions.

 = From WordPress.org =

-1. Download Device Detector.
+1. Download Sessions.
 2. Upload the `sessions` directory to your `/wp-content/plugins/` directory, using your favorite method (ftp, sftp, scp, etc...).
-3. Activate Device Detector from your Plugins page.
+3. Activate Sessions from your Plugins page.

 = Once Activated =

-1. Visit 'Settings > Device Detector' in the left-hand menu of your WP Admin to adjust settings.
+1. Visit 'Settings > Sessions' in the left-hand menu of your WP Admin to adjust settings.
 2. Enjoy!

 == Frequently Asked Questions ==